 S/MIME is used to support enhanced encryption in transit, and automatically encrypts your outgoing emails if it can.

-Note: These steps only work if you have S/MIME enabled on your account.
+Important: These steps only work if you have S/MIME enabled on your account.

 Check if a message you're sending is encrypted